 - Statement of purpose (maximum 3 pages) discussing background, interests, and reasons for wanting to pursue a master’s degree in criminal justice

 - If the GPA for the applicant’s last 90 credits/60 semester credits is below 3.00, submit official scores for the Graduate Record Examination (G.R.E.).
 Only scores from the past five years will be accepted.
 No application for admission will be considered prior to receipt of official scores from Educational Testing Services.

 - Three letters of recommendation from academic and/or professional references who have evaluated academic work/supervised their practical experience and are able to assess potential as a graduate student.
 Letters must be forwarded to graduate admissions in a sealed envelope with the recommender’s signature across the flap.

 - Writing sample (for example, an undergraduate paper)

 - Professional résumé or curriculum vita.
 Special consideration will be given to applicants with prior work, internship, or volunteer experience in the criminal justice system.

 - If English is not the applicant’s native language, official English proficiency scores meeting the university’s entrance requirements must be submitted.
 See policy 2008-01 in Admissions Policies for details.

 - Select candidates will be scheduled for an interview.

-The MACJ curriculum consists of 55 Credits: Eighteen 3-credit courses and one 1-credit course.
-Students will take ten foundation courses (28 credits) and nine elective courses (27 credits):
+The MACJ with Specialization in Investigative Criminology curriculum consists of 55 Credits: Eighteen 3-credit courses and one 1-credit course.
+Students will take ten foundation courses (28 credits), four specialization area courses (12 credits) and five elective courses (15 credits):

 I. Foundation Courses